 This is a dish that can feed a lot of people (just multiply the ingredients) without breaking your wallet or creating a hole in your pocket, whichever metaphor you prefer as the ingredients can be stretched every which way.
 The most expensive ingredient, the sausage meat, can be kept to a minimum so long as you use the best quality broth that you can get your hands on.
 The less expensive pasta and vegetables, you can use more without worrying about budget constraints too much.

-- 2 tbsps. of olive oil (optional if your sausages are fatty)
+- 2 tbsps olive oil (optional if your sausages are fatty)

-- about 100 g. of sausages (garlicky and salty work best), casings discarded
+- 100 grams sausages (garlicky and salty work best), casings discarded

 - Half-cook the pasta in plenty of salted water then drain.
 Why half-cook?
 So it can finish cooking in the soup to allow it to absorb all the flavors and to allow it to disperse some starch into the broth to make it thicker.